PeterDrake/drakepedia/oop/access_modifiers.md

 * Make everything as private as possible.

-For example, a "helper method" that is used only to support another public method, might reasonably be private.
+For example, a "helper method" that is used only to support another public method might reasonably be private.
 If, however, that method is also going to be called by a unit test, it will have to be package private.

 ## Getters and Setters